httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 As discussed in {{DIGEST}}, the value of the Content-Digest field is dependent on the content encoding of the message.
 If an intermediary changes the content encoding, the resulting Content-Digest value would change, which would in turn invalidate the signature.
 Any intermediary performing such an action would need to apply a new signature with the updated Content-Digest field value, similar to the reverse proxy use case discussed in {{signature-multiple}}.

-Applications that make use of [request-response binding](#content-request-response) also need to be aware of the limitations in this functionality.
+Applications that make use of the [request-response parameter](#content-request-response) also need to be aware of the limitations in this functionality.
 Specifically, if a client does not include something like a Content-Digest header field in the request, the server is unable to include a signature that covers the request's content.

 ## Cryptographic Considerations